PrajwalP7295/Kubernetes-Baremetal-Cluster-setup-using-Kubeadm-HA-Masters/README.md

   ```

 - [Install __Container Runtime__ and configure __cgroup driver__]((https://kubernetes.io/docs/setup/production-environment/container-runtimes/)) :-
-  > - A container runtime is a software component responsible for executing and managing containers on a host system. __containerd, CRI-O, Docker Engine, Mirantis Container Runtime__ are the popular ones used with Kubernetes.
+  > - A container runtime is a software component responsible for executing and managing containers on a host system.
 The Container Runtime must be configured to load the CNI plugins required to implement the Kubernetes network model.
+  > - __containerd, CRI-O, Docker Engine, Mirantis Container Runtime__ are the popular ones used with Kubernetes.
   > - Containerd is an open-source container runtime developed by the Docker.
 It is used to manage the lifecycle of containers on a host system and widely adopted in production environments for deploying and managing containerized applications.
   - Pre-requisites :
     - Configure __kernel modules__ :